Monday, January 7, 2019

 Elemental Music

 I feel certain that this is not a complete list.
-But bear in mind that I did not consider labels that put out public domain repressings of rock, blues, R&B, or any other genre - just jazz.
+But bear in mind that I did not consider labels that put out public domain reissues of rock, blues, R&B, or any other genre - just jazz.
 I also did not include CD-only labels regardless of the genre.

 I will mention one more label, Elemental Music, that occasionally appears (erroneously) in lists of public domain producers.
-Based in Spain, Elemental Music releases include licensing and copyright information on their jackets and labels.
+Based in Spain, Elemental Music's releases include licensing and copyright information on their jackets and labels.
 They have reissued nearly 50 classic Blue Note titles in Europe, as well a growing list of "new archival discoveries" -- live jazz recordings of (mostly) European radio and concert dates that they have unearthed.
 One of the co-founders of Elemental, the American producer Zev Feldman, was recently hired by Blue Note as a consulting producer to dig through the archives for unreleased materials from their vaults.

 Enough Already - How Do They Sound?

-Online opinions are decidedly mixed about the sound quality of public domain repressings.
+Online opinions are decidedly mixed about the sound quality of public domain reissues.
 Some posters dismiss all of them out of hand as junk sourced from MP3s.
 Since the public domain labels are notoriously tight-lipped about their sources, I'm doubtful that anyone knows for sure.
 (The only on-the-record information about sourcing I could find is an interview with Jordi Pujol by noted jazz writer Marc Myers, which you can read here.
-Pujol, founder of Fresh Sounds Records, also owns the public domain label Jazz Workshop.)
+Pujol, founder of Fresh Sounds Records, also several public domain labels, including Jazz Workshop.)
 And while it's probably a safe bet that EU reissue labels don't have access to the original master tapes, claiming that they use MP3s as a source begs the question of why a label that presumably wants to sell more records wouldn't bother to at least use an easily obtainable commercial CD or high-resolution digital file as its source.

 Regardless of the source, the proof is in the listening.
 I obtained at least one LP from all ten of the reissue labels listed above.
 For each title, I have a fully licensed CD, digital download, or SACD with which to compare them.
 I did A/B comparisons of the two different copies with levels matched.
 I don't claim to have golden ears, and I wasn't trying to identify every minute difference.
 I just wanted to get a feel for the quality of the public domain releases and see how they measure up to licensed copies.
 And I wanted to see if there is any justification for the many online suggestions to avoid public domain releases because they sound "horrible."
 Of course this is a limited sample, and it may well be that the quality level of the releases is uneven.
 No doubt if you were to do similar comparisons using your system and your ears, your mileage would vary.
 But we have to start somewhere.